Armed Forces of Ecuador: Navy

-The present day Ecuadorian Navy or (Armada del Ecuador) is a compact, efficient and well-balanced force.
+The present-day Ecuadorian Navy or (Armada del Ecuador) is a compact, efficient, and well-balanced force.
 However, limited funds hinder any major acquisitions and the chances of maintaining a strong force within the Pacific Ocean.
-Since end 2009, the Navy's structure became simplified.
-The Ecuadorian Naval-Zone became one and measures, 2237 km of the Pacific Coast and 6720 km2 of the Pacific Ocean, (including the Galápagos Islands).
+Since the end of 2009, the Navy's structure became simplified.
+The Ecuadorian Naval Zone became one and measures, 2237 km of the Pacific Coast and 6720 km2 of the Pacific Ocean, (including the Galápagos Islands).
 Most sea-going assets are based at Guayaquil.
-The Navy focuses mainly on the border-control and illegal immigration.
+The Navy focuses mainly on border control and illegal immigration.
 The Navy operates around 20 major vessels (including two submarines) and 25 aircraft.
-It has a personnel of 9,400 To increase its operational capabilities it recently acquired:
+It has a personnel strength of 9,400.
+To increase its operational capabilities it recently acquired: